 A tireless champion for Georgia working families

 Lucy is dedicated to expanding economic opportunity for all Georgians and to creating good- paying jobs.
 As a mom who worked hard as a flight attendant for 30 years, Lucy knows firsthand how tough it can be for working parents to make ends meet.
 She is dedicated to ensuring all Georgians have the opportunity to create economic security.
 In her community of Cobb County, Lucy created the Champion in the Making Legacy Foundation, an educational organization that provides scholarships to graduating high school seniors and mentorship services for young men striving for academic success.
 Lucy has received national recognition for her advocacy to prevent gun violence and protect children, and is also a passionate advocate for expanding access to quality, affordable health care.
-This fight is personal for her, as she grew up watching her mother, a registered nurse, tutor and mentor nursing students to help them with their health care careers.
+This fight is personal for her, as a two-time survivor of breast cancer and daughter of two medical professionals.
 Lucy is a fighter working to move Georgia forward for working families.